 NASICON- Solid Electrolyte

 Sodium batteries are gaining more attention as an alternative to lithium ion batteries.
-They function using the same mechanism as the lithium ion battery and similarly research is being conducted in solid electrolytes for sodium ion batteries.
+They function using the same mechanism as the lithium ion battery and similarly research is being conducted into solid electrolytes for sodium ion batteries.

 For sodium batteries a fast ion conductor in the solid state has been developed called NASICONs (Sodium super ionic conductor).
 They have the general formula where Na1-xZr2SixP3-xO12 where 0<x<3.
 In the example the formula is NaZr2Si(PO4)3.
 The conduction is analogous to both that seen in alpha AgI and sodium chloride.
 Just like in sodium chloride the ions follow a curved path avoiding being too close to other ions within the struture.
-Similarly to alph AgI, the ion motion is a concerted motion with the moving ions not coming into contact with each other.
+Similarly to alpha AgI, the ion motion is a concerted motion with the moving ions not coming into contact with each other.

-To return to ionic conductivity home page click here.
+Return to ionic conductivity home page.

 M. Guin and F. Tietz, J. Power Sources, 2015, 273, 1056-1064